-Budgeted cost: £39,000
+Budgeted cost: £31,000

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a quality texts and programme to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills.
 Oral language interventions can have a positive impact on pupils' language skills.
 Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org .uk) 1, 4 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 This will be delivered in collaboration with our Trust and RWI lead practitioner, together with Reading Lead half termly training and Trust diagnostic meetings with Ruth Miskin specialist.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 2 Engaging with the National Tutoring Programme to provide school-led Tuition targeted at specific needs and knowledge gaps can be an effective method to support low 4 tutoring for pupils whose education has been most impacted by the pandemic.
-A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers. attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org .uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF TTRockstars, Phonics Online Resource RWInc Portal Accelerate the progress of PP pupils in basic number and arithmetic skills and reading.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 2 TTRockstars, Phonics Online Resource RWInc Portal Accelerated Reader SATs bootcamp online resource packages.
+Accelerate the progress of PP pupils in basic number and arithmetic skills and reading.
 Available in school and at home.
 2, 3, 4, 5, 7